-New moms spend a whopping 1,400 hours exploring the internet to learn how to make their babies happy and healthy.
-This worry is totally expected, as taking care of a baby is a whole new level of responsibility.
+New moms spend a whopping 1,400 hours exploring the internet to learn how to make their babies happy and healthy!
+This worry is totally expected, as newborn baby care is a whole new level of responsibility.

 But guess what?
 Getting pregnant is just the beginning, and it’s super important for your baby’s health!

-To start things off right, here are 7 super helpful tips for first-time pregnancies.
+To start things off right, here are 7 helpful pregnancy tips for first time moms.

-Drinking caffeine during pregnancy can bring some bigger health risks.
-Caffeine moves through your body slower and goes into your baby's blood from the placenta.
+Drinking caffeine during pregnancy can bring some big health risks.
+The caffeine moves through your body slower and goes into your baby’s blood from the placenta.

 This means that the caffeine effects like a fast heart rate, high blood pressure, and an active nervous system affect both you and your baby.